RavenousLegs

 Kalpeni Island, Lakshadweep

-After a swim in the lagoon, I head out looking for a dive instructor to take me diving.
-My first dive was 6m deep and the current was high.
-The instructor had to hold me as I was swaying with the current.
-Of course, diving isn’t easy and requires a technical training.
+After a refreshing swim in the lagoon, I set out in search of a dive instructor to guide me into the world of underwater exploration.
+My first dive was an exhilarating experience, reaching a depth of 6 meters and encountering a powerful current.
+The instructor had to hold me steady as I swayed in the current’s embrace.
+Of course, diving is not an easy feat; it demands rigorous technical training and expertise.

 Scuba Diving in Kalpeni Island, Lakshadweep